hellosign/hellosign-openapi/sdks/dotnet/docs/FaxApi.md

 # **FaxDraftCreate**
 > FaxDraftCreateResponse FaxDraftCreate (FaxDraftCreateRequest faxDraftCreateRequest)

-Create Embedded Fax Draft
+Create Fax Draft

-Creates an embedded Fax draft and returns a URL that can be opened in an approved iframe for preparation and sending.
+Creates a Fax draft and returns a URL for preparing and sending the Fax.
+When `client_id` is provided, the draft is embedded and the returned URL must be opened in an approved iframe.
+When `client_id` is omitted, the draft is a normal Fax draft that opens in Dropbox Fax.

 ### Example
 ```csharp